iadaria/iadaria/temp/portfolio_en.md

 Other experience:

-- I have higher education: graduated from Transbaikal State University, specializing in Applied Computer Science in 2010.
+- I have higher education: graduated from Transbaikal State University, specializing in Applied Computer Science.
 - For several years I used to write diplomas to order on technical specialties, mathematics, computer science, when there was no ChatGPT.